 Key Objectives:

-Assess natural shading
+Assess natural shading effects

-Strengthen knowledge
+Strengthen knowledge sharing

 What is being tested on-site?